Melmar's Prominent Families

 -

-Four US Presidents are distant relatives of Melmar's Brigadier General Nicholas Biddle (1893-1977) through his great x3 Grandfather William Biddle II's wife, Lydia (Wardell) Biddle including Millard Filmore, Calvin Coolidge, Franklin Deleno Roosevelt, and Richard Milhous Nixon
+Four US Presidents are distant relatives of Melmar's Brigadier General Nicholas Biddle (1893-1977) through his great x3 grandfather William Biddle II's wife, Lydia (Wardell) Biddle including Millard Filmore, Calvin Coolidge, Franklin Deleno Roosevelt, and Richard Milhous Nixon

 -